 Based on a novel by Patricia Highsmith, the plot to Strangers On A Train is delightfully straightforward and quickly revealed.

-Professional tennis player Guy Haines (Farley Granger) meets playboy Bruno Antony (Robert Walker) on a train and their idle conversation eventually turns to the subject of murder (doesn’t it always?).
+Professional tennis player Guy Haines (Farley Granger) meets playboy Bruno Antony (Robert Walker) on a train – as the film’s title announces – and their idle conversation eventually turns to the subject of murder.

 They agree (hypothetically) that performing each other’s murder would be a good plan, as – with prior knowledge of the crime – both could establish an airtight alibi and never be linked to the crime.